CI-Connect/connect-client/README.md

 9. cp connect/setup.sh ~/lib/connect/extensions/setup.sh
 10. module load use.own
 11. module load connect
-12. connect setup <username on UChicago Connect>
+12. connect setup <username on RCC Connect>
-13. enter your ssh password to UChicago Connect when prompted
+13. enter your ssh password to RCC Connect when prompted

-Bosco should be set up, with the UChicago Connect cluster added.
+Bosco should be set up, with the RCC Connect cluster added.
 Run "condor_submit" to submit jobs (currently supports grid universe only) and "condor_q" to check jobs.

 User Guide
 ----------